vari-bbc/demultiplex/README.md

          * [Calculate md5sums for all fastq files in the run directory](#calculate-md5sums-for-all-fastq-files-in-the-run-directory)
    * [demultiplex for sc-atac](#demultiplex-for-sc-atac)

-# demultiplex for NovaSeq, NextSeq, and iSeq
+# demultiplex for NovaSeq, NextSeq, and MiniSeq

 ## New workflow